rdtmaster/win7go/README.md

 It does not pass tests, but neither does unmodified official go git repo when compiled (I believe), so I removed them from `run.bat` for the better good and to save some time.

-This is a working go tree, ready to `git clone` and then point `GOROOT` to.
+This produces a working go tree, ready to point `GOROOT` to.
+The build script is tested only on github CI because it performs some hefty jobs (builds go like 3 times) and running it locally is not very practical, anyways it should work.
+You can greb a prebuilt version on releases page (release version tags have nothing to do with golang versioning and are created merely to upload the packages).
+They can be obtained from articles of action runs as well.